Jewish ethnic divisions: Modern divisions

 Yemenite Jews ("Teimanim") from Yemen are sometimes included, although their style of liturgy is unique compared to other Mizrahim.
 Additionally, there is a difference between the pre-existing Middle Eastern and North African Jewish communities as distinct from the descendants of those Sephardi migrants who established themselves in the Middle East and North Africa after the expulsion of the Jews from Spain by the Catholic Monarchs in 1492, and in 1497 from the expulsion decreed in Portugal.

 Distinct smaller Jewish groups include the Italian rite Jews (i.e. only descendants of ancient Italian Jewish community without later migrants to Italy); the Romaniotes of Greece; various African Jews, including most numerously the Beta Israel of Ethiopia; as well as various other distinct but now extinct communities.

-Despite this diversity, Ashkenazi Jews represent the bulk of modern Jewry, estimated at between 70% and 80% of all Jews worldwide; prior to World War II and the Holocaust however, it was 90%.
+Despite this diversity, Ashkenazi Jews represent the bulk of modern Jewry, estimated at between 70% and 80% of the world’s total Jewish population; prior to World War II and the Holocaust however, Ashkenazim comprised 90%.
 Ashkenazim developed in Europe, but underwent massive emigration in search of better opportunities and during periods of civil strife and warfare.
 As a result of this, they became the overwhelming majority of Jews in the New World continents and countries, which previously were without native European or Jewish populations.
-These include the United States, Mexico, Canada, Argentina, and Brazil, but with Venezuela and Panama being exceptions since Sephardim still compose the majority of the Jewish communities in these two countries.
-In France, more recent Sephardi Jewish immigrants from North Africa and their descendants now outnumber the pre-existing Ashkenazim.
+These include the United States, Mexico, Canada, Argentina, and Brazil.
+Venezuela and Panama are exceptions, as Sephardim compose the majority of the these two countries’ Jewish communities.
+In France, more recent Sephardim immigrants (and their descendants) from Morocco, Algeria, and Tunisia now outnumber the pre-existing Ashkenazim.